pedscience/clinicalsignificance/README.md

 of clinical significance in clinical intervention studies.
-In contrast to *statistical* significance, which assesses if it is probable that there is a treatment effect, *clinical* significance can be used to determine if a treatment effect is of practical use or meaninful for patients.
+In contrast to *statistical* significance, which assesses if it is probable that there is a treatment effect, *clinical* significance can be used to determine if a treatment effect is of practical use or meaningful for patients.

 ## Installation